 Sugar Coating

 Add the granulated sugar and powdered sugar into separate bowls.
-Roll the dough into balls using a 1 ounce cookie scoop or a tablespoon.
-The dough will be sticky!
-To minimize the mess, scoop all your cookie dough and roll into balls and place on a plate, then coat in sugar.
+Scoop the dough using a 1 tablespoon sized scoop or 0.5 ounces.
+The dough will be sticky and your hands will get messy.

 ½ cup granulated sugar, ½ cup powdered sugar

 Roll the cookie balls in granulated sugar, then roll in powdered sugar.
-Granulated sugar helps the powdered sugar to stick.
+Granulated sugar helps the powdered sugar to stick on.
 Make sure to coat the entire cookie ball in powdered sugar because some will melt during baking.
-I like to roll the dough balls twice in the powdered sugar.
+(I roll the dough balls twice in the powdered sugar.)

-Bake one tray at a time on the middle rack of the oven for 10-12 minutes (12 works perfectly for my oven).
+Bake one tray at a time on the middle rack of the oven for 9-10 minutes.
 The cookies will looked cracked and puffed up but still slightly soft in the center.
 You don't want to over bake these or they'll dry out.
+You want a fudgy texture.

-The dough is sticky: To minimize the mess, roll all of your cookie dough into balls first, and place on a separate plate.
-Then, roll the balls into the granulated sugar and powdered sugar.
+Assemble: To make things a little easier, roll all of your cookie dough into balls first, and place on a separate plate or baking tray.
+Then roll all of the dough balls into the granulated sugar, then roll them all in the powdered sugar.

 Storing: in an airtight container at room temperature for one week.
 Baked red velvet crinkle cookies can be stored in the freezer for up to three months but note that some of the powdered sugar will melt once defrosted.